Join the Newcomers’ Meetings and learn more about IWAK

 Are there any membership fees?

 Yes.
-Our annual membership fee is 200 złoty (PLN) per year.
-Our calendar year runs from 1 September until 1 July.
+Our annual membership fee is currently 100 złoty (PLN) per year for ladies joining between between September and January inclusive.
+Our calendar year runs from 1 September until 30 June.

 Where does the money collected from membership fees go?

-Like most organisations, IWAK uses some of the funds for covering operating costs, e.g. accounts, website maintenance, venue rental and event hosting.
+Like most organisations, IWAK uses some of the funds for covering operating costs, e.g. accounts, website maintenance, and event hosting.
 Any remaining money is donated to charities in the Kraków area selected by IWAK members.
-IWAK Committee members donate their time and efforts to the organisation as volunteers.
+IWAK Committee members donate their time and efforts to the organisation as volunteers, they pay the same joining fees and other costs as all other members.

 Can I advertise with IWAK?